kayceesrk/Notes/mynotes/_posts/2014-05-30-Model-Derivation.markdown

 and runtime use of the models.

 <a name="ctrt"></a>
-# Specification Language
+# contract Language

-We will go for a modified specification language that is different from the language used in previous articles.
+We will go for a modified contract language that is different from the language used in previous articles.
 The two main differenences are:

-- The specification only relates effects on the same object.
+- The contract only relates effects on the same object.
-- Specification provides relational operators: union, intersection and transitive closure.
+- contract provides relational operators: union, intersection and transitive closure.

-Restricting the specification to relations on the same object is a pragmatic decision, which avoids the necessecity to track dependencies across objects and simplifies the system for the purpose of formal description.
+Restricting the contract to relations on the same object is a pragmatic decision, which avoids the necessecity to track dependencies across objects and simplifies the system for the purpose of formal description.
 Ideally, once we are happy with per-object relations, we should expand to include cross object relations as well.
-The specification language is given below:
+The contract language is given below:

 <div>
 \[